Chaitalykundu/Web-Development/PROJECTS/01-HTML/02-Intermediate-Challenges/README.md

 &nbsp;

-## 4. Create a form with fields for:
+## 4. Create a form with fields for

 - Name, Email, Age, and Gender (radio buttons).
 - A dropdown menu for country selection.